 People don't feel connected to their families, their city, the religion possibly that they grew up in.

-The things that connect you, the wonders of science, family, whatever it might be, then begin to shine a bit.
+And so the things that connect you, the wonders of science, family, whatever it might be, then begin to shine a bit.

 These are life's amazing moments.

-The strangest thing happened.
+The weirdest thing, the strangest thing happened.

-So, you know, I went out and I looked up the origin of the word weird and you know what it means?
+So you know, I went out and I looked up the origin of the word weird, and you know what it means?

-In other words, that you can't explain and the scientist next door can't explain it and the newspaper columnist in tomorrow's paper can't explain it to you.
+In other words, that you can't explain, and the scientist next door can't explain it, and the newspaper columnist in tomorrow's paper can't explain it to you, and you shiver deep in your bones.

 Maybe, it may be what they used to call a wink of fate.